 Circumvention of an Interlock Device 1198(9)(d)

 Under New York State law, no person subject to a court-ordered ignition interlock device shall operate a motor vehicle without such device.
-A person is subject to a court-ordered ignition interlock device when he or she is required or otherwise ordered by a court as a condition of probation or conditional discharge to install and operate an ignition interlock device in any vehicle which he or she owns or operates.
+A person is subject to a court-ordered ignition interlock device when he or she is required or otherwise ordered by a court as a condition of probation or conditional discharge to install and operate an ignition interlock device in any vehicle that he or she owns or operates.
 If convicted, this crime will result in a Class A misdemeanor.

-A motor vehicle, as defined by this statute, means every vehicle operated or driven upon a public highway which is propelled by any power other than muscular power.
+A motor vehicle, as defined by this statute, means every vehicle operated or driven upon a public highway that is propelled by any power other than muscular power.
 A person operates a motor vehicle by driving it or when he or she is sitting behind the wheel of a motor vehicle for the purpose of placing the vehicle in motion.
 A person may be considered to be operating a vehicle even if the vehicle is not moving but the engine is running.

 To be convicted of this crime, the prosecution must be able to prove beyond a reasonable doubt two elements: (1) That on the date alleged, the defendant operated a motor vehicle without an ignition interlock device; and (2) that the defendant did so while he or she was subject to a court-ordered ignition interlock device.

-To speak with one of our knowledgeable DWI attorneys about your charges and ignition interlock device, call (646) 663-4430 or contact us online and schedule your free consultation.
+To speak with one of our knowledgeable DWI attorneys about your charges and ignition interlock device, call (516) 212-4209 or contact us online and schedule your free consultation.

 Circumvention Offense | New York State Law |